-Following the questions, students use a desktop game to create space arrangement.
+Following the questions, students use a desktop game to create space arrangements.

-This game includes a package of different shape colorful papers and a blank round pad that represents a hypothetical learning space.
-The colorful shapes supplemented with words stickers provide semantic meaning that students can understand and utilize.
+This game includes a package of different shapes, colored paper, and a blank round pad that represents a hypothetical learning space.
+The colorful shapes supplemented with word stickers provide semantic meaning that students can understand and utilize.
 Based on the problem we have identified, players have 15 minutes to propose their solutions.

-A box of research tools, meanwhile, are extracted from this project.
+A box of research tools, meanwhile, is extracted from this project.
 We hope our process can be duplicated and flexible enough to fit other similar missions.
 It has three modules:

 The first one includes several pieces of rope with hanging hooks.
-Researcher hangs up inspiring materials for discussion and opens up opportunities for next step.
-The second one, called “Journey Map,” discovers one’s experiential path to better understand ins and outs of the process, and evaluates it according to two related values.
+The researcher hangs up inspiring materials for discussion and opens up opportunities for the next step.
+The second one, called “Journey Map,” discovers one’s experiential path to understand the ins and outs of the process better, and evaluates it according to two related values.
 The third one is the desktop game we just mentioned.
-Players create an arrangement of shapes and words, visualizes spatial or non-spacial flows in order to better grasp the whole running system.
+Players create an arrangement of shapes and words and visualize spatial or non-spatial flows in order to grasp the whole running system better.

 Each package contains one research tool.
 Users can group them based on purpose.